MooersLab/EasyPyMOL/README.md

 --------------------------------------------------------------------------------
 #### Quick start instructions for GitHub beginning users

 Copy script from [this link](https://github.com/MooersLab/EasyPyMOL/blob/master/roundview.py) after clicking on "RAW" in the upper right corner and paste into a plain text file (NOT a doc, docx, or rtf file).
 Name the script [`roundview.py`](./roundview.py).
-Save to your home directory (e.g., /Users/<username> or /home/ <username> or C:\Users\ <username>.
+Save to your home directory (e.g., /Users/username or /home/username or C:\Users\username.
 Start PyMOL.
 Check that PyMOL's current directory is in the home directory with the pwd command.
 Check for presence of roundview.py with "ls *.py".

 ```shell
 ls *.py